lightning-it/terraform-keycloak-instance/README.md

 # terraform-keycloak-instance

-Terraform module for configuring Keycloak realms using the official [keycloak/keycloak](https://registry.terraform.io/providers/keycloak/keycloak/latest) provider.
-It gives you a declarative, GitOps-friendly foundation for realm setup and can serve as the basis for broader instance configuration as needed.
+Terraform module for configuring a full Keycloak instance using the official [keycloak/keycloak](https://registry.terraform.io/providers/keycloak/keycloak/latest) provider.
+It gives you a declarative, GitOps-friendly foundation for realms, clients, roles, groups, users, identity providers, and auth policies.

 ## Example usage